Opened 365 days a year! 7 days a week! messaging 24 hours a day!

-* Tarps and/or runners along with a heavy duty vacuum are used to insure the area does not get dirty during the cleaning process.
+* Tarps and/or runners along with a heavy-duty vacuum are used to ensure the area does not get dirty during the chimney sweep.

 *Prices based on distance, safety conditions, high pitched roofs and are subject to change based on the severity of soot build up

 **Houses with white carpets are subject to price changes

 ***Fireplaces with stoves and/or heatilators are subject to price changes

 ****We do not pull and/or reinsert wood stoves that are not properly lined.